Garage entrance blocked by moose

 Now his turning made sense to me.
 When he stood in place, three sat down while the others walked around him.
 When he walked in a direction, they followed him.
 That’s what I call stalking!

 He told me that they ate the choke berries from our tree.
 I have seen various varieties of finks eating these berries before.
 I always had the impression that the berries make the birds sort of drunken.
 Maybe that’s why the ducks behaved so funny. 😉

 I was even more surprised that they started also following me around when I left the car!
 We played lead ducks for a while, but then we got them distracted and “escaped” for dinner.

 When we came back, they were gone.
 We were quite happy about that.
 Do I have to say that they left their black and white signatures all over our driveway?
 Maybe as a good bye?
-Maybe as a revenge that we did not take them out for dinner? 😉
+Or a Thank you?
+Or was ita revenge that we did not take them out for dinner? 😉

 Do you like watching wild animals?
 Are you an animal lover?
 What animals are your favorites to watch?
 Let me know, I am curious.

 Get a subscription to High Latitude Style so you are among the VIPs who know the first when a new post goes up.

 © 2013-2018 Nicole Mölders | All rights reserved